The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-csdinozo/README.md

 ## Introduction

 FastAPI is a modern, high-performance framework for building Application Program Interfaces with Python based on standard Python type hints.
 [Sebastián Ramírez](https://github.com/tiangolo) created this framework through combining various alternative frameworks, plug-ins, and tools in adherence to existing standards.
 Based on tests by the framework's internal development team, FastAPI increases development speed by about 200 to 300% and reduces about 40% of developer errors.
 With 86.5 thousand stars on GitHub, FastAPI is among the most popular backend frameworks given its lightweight and modular design and ease of use.

+## Comparison to Express.js
+While Express.js uses the Node.js and JavaScript ecosystem and has access to its libraries and tools, it lacks the type safety of FastAPI and requires external tools such as TypeScript.
+Type hints document the intended data types of code, improving readability and, in the case of FastAPI, automatically validating incoming data against preset models.
+This can assist in protecting against errors through ensuring data is of the correct type.
+TypeScript, a strongly typed version of JavaScript, can be used with Express.js to provide type safety.
+Although FastAPI is less mature and less flexible, it prioritizes performance and type safety, providing automatic API documentation.
+Express.js and FastAPI handle modularity differently: the former uses middleware and a Router class to break down complex tasks and logic and the latter uses dependency injection and a built-in routing system.
+Modularity allows for the reuse of dependencies across endpoints throughout the project.

 ## Reasons to Use